inko-lang/inko/docs/source/references/core-types.md

 `ByteArray` needs less memory compared to an `Array`, but can only store `Int` values in the range of 0 up to (and including) 255.

-## Channel

-`Channel` is used for sending values between processes, and allows multiple processes to send and receive values concurrently.

-`Channel` is a value type.

 ## Float

 The `Float` class is used for IEEE 754 double-precision floating point numbers.